-It is very important to position the wood stove as close as possible to the chimney, and in an area that will favor the most efficient heat distribution possible throughout the house.
+It is very important to position the stove as close as possible to the chimney, and in an area that will favor the most efficient heat distribution possible throughout the house.
 The stove must therefore be installed in the room where the most time is spent, and in the most spacious room possible.
-Recall that wood stoves produce radiating heat, the heat we feel when we are close to a wood stove.
-A wood stove also functions by convection, that is through the displacement of hot air accelerated upwards and its replacement with cooler air.
-If necessary, the hot air distribution from the stove may be facilitated by the installation of a blower.
+Recall that stoves produce radiating heat, the heat we feel when we are close to a stove.
+A stove also functions by convection, that is through the displacement of hot air accelerated upwards and its replacement with cooler air.
+If necessary, the hot air distribution from the stove may be facilitated by the use of a fan or blower.